More-Sushant/Web-Technology/README.md

 3. Apply CSS and Bootstrap on Assignment 2

-4. Implement Registration and Login Authentication using Java script.
+4. Implement Registration and Login Authentication using Javascript.

 5. Try making a to-do list app using AngularJs.
 The app should have the following features:

-    1. A form which allows you to add a to-do item
+    1. A form which allows you to add a to-do item.
     2. A delete button that will allow you to delete a particular todo item
     3. An edit portion which will allow you to edit a particular to-do item.

-6.Implement a web page index.htm for any client website (e.g., a restaurant website project) using the following:
+6. Implement a web page index.htm for any client website (e.g., a restaurant website project) using the following:

-   a.
-HTML syntax: heading tags, basic tags and attributes, frames, tables, images, lists, links for text and images, forms etc.
+   1. HTML syntax: heading tags, basic tags and attributes, frames, tables, images, lists, links for text and images, forms etc.

-   b.
-Use of Internal CSS, Inline CSS, External CSS and ReactJS.
+   2. Use of Internal CSS, Inline CSS, External CSS and ReactJS.

-7. Implement Database application using JSP/Servlet
+7. Implement Database application using JSP/Servlet.

-8.Build a dynamic web application using Spring boot and perform basic database operations
+8. Build a dynamic web application using Spring boot and perform basic database operations.

 9. Mini Project: Design and implement a dynamic web application for any business functionality using web development technologies that you have learnt in this course.